Technical Data Series

 This document was developed to establish guide criteria for the selection and usage of 1-3/4" and 1-3/8" standard steel doors in such building types as apartment, dormitory, hotel/motel, hospital/nursing home, industrial, office and school.

-This document contains information in respect to, as the title indicates, the installation of standard steel doors and frames in modular masonry construction.
-The basic module covered in the document as developed by the industry is 4".
+This document contains information on the installation of standard steel doors and frames in modular masonry construction.

 111-A Recommended Standard Steel Door Details

 Covers recommended steel door frame details as they are affected by common wall conditions.